NVIDIA/grace-cpu-benchmarking-guide/src/platform/software.md

 # Benchmarking Software Environment

 Begin by installing all available software updates, for example,  `sudo apt update && sudo apt upgrade` on Ubuntu.
-Use the command `ldd --version` to check that GNU binutils version is 2.38 or later.
+Use the command `ld --version` to check that GNU binutils version is 2.38 or later.
 For best performance, GCC should be at version 12.3 or later. `gcc --version` will report the GCC version.

 Many Linux distributions provide packages for GCC 12 compilers that can be installed alongside the system GCC.
 For example, `sudo apt install gcc-12` on Ubuntu.
 See your Linux distribution's instructions for installing and using various GCC versions.